 The least costly Swift, the GL, comes with fabric covered seats, manually controlled air-con, 15-inch steel wheels with plastic trim, a manual gearbox (only), and the 1.2-litre engine described above.
 The GL is the only Swift to supply a CD player.

-Spend more for a Swift GL Navigator and CVT auto transmission is standard.
-You also get a 7.0-inch touchscreen, a reversing camera, and built-in satellite navigation.
+It’s worth noting that the GL will be deleted from the range around October 2018, and replaced as the cheapest Swift model with a manual version of the GL Navigator.
+Currently, if you spend more for a Swift GL Navigator you get CVT auto transmission as standard.
+You also gain a 7.0-inch touchscreen, a reversing camera, and built-in satellite navigation.
 The radio receives digital (DAB+) signals, and the screen can play movies from the USB port or an SD card.

 There is support for Apple CarPlay and Android Auto, which lets you display smartphone apps on the touchscreen and control them from there (or by voice).